yuvadm/greenpass/README.md

 Where `Base64EncodedSignature` are 256 bytes of an RSA signature signed with a 2048-bit public key and PKCS#1 v1.5 padding, followed by a `#` delimiter, and then the signed JSON data as defined in https://github.com/MohGovIL/Ramzor#minimal-dataset

+Note: **The current MOH implementation has a pitfall.** The JSON data is not signed as is, but rather the **SHA256 hash** of the data is signed.

 ### Certificates

 The Ministry of Healthy RSA certificate seems to be available at https://ramzorfiles.z6.web.core.windows.net/RamzorQRPubKey.der